MicrosoftDocs/msteams-docs/msteams-platform/resources/moodle-lti-apps.md

 * Engage across desktop and web platforms.

 > [!NOTE]
-> The Team Meeting LTI app currenlty doesn't support channel meetings, display of meeting recordings, or syncing of meetings with the LMS calendar.
+> The Team Meeting LTI app doesn't support channel meetings, display of meeting recordings, or syncing of meetings with the LMS calendar.

 ## See also